Jim Bechtel, Tournament Director

-Brittany Cohen enters her first season as SUNY Potsdam head women's basketball coach.
+Brittany Cohen enters her second season as SUNY Potsdam head women's basketball coach.

 "Her success as a player within the SUNYAC combined with her overall knowledge of our conference and ability to establish positive relationships quickly moved her to the top of an extremely talented applicant pool", said Zalacca.
 "Her youthful exuberance and work ethic honed during her experience in both the college and professional game should lend itself well to reestablishing our basketball program.
 The Cohen legacy has always commanded respect and admiration within our area and state.
 Grandpa Stan is sure to be smiling proudly.
 We're thrilled to have Brittany joining our staff and can't wait for her arrival on campus and beginning work with our program."